notnmeyer/tsk-docs/docs/home.md

 Hello, World!
 ```

 Nothing Earth shattering here.
-What seperates `tsk` from some other tools is how it handles dependencies and how it encourages you to _not_ write extensive shell within your `tasks.toml` file.
+What seperates `tsk` from other tools is how it handles dependencies and how it encourages you to _not_ write extensive shell within your task definitions.

 ## Dependencies

 A task can include one or more task names in a `deps` attribute.
-Depedencies hich are other tasks that must execute successful before Dependent relationships are expressed via a task's `deps` attribute.
+Dependencies are just regular tasks and can have deps of their own, etc.

 ```toml title="tasks.toml"
 [tasks.hello]